oringal/COMP3421_ass2/README.md

 Avatar - is a Minion made of a cylinder with two rectangular prism legs

 The Others - In Enemy Class.
 It's an evil Minion cube, made from VBO's.
+It is just put into the scene.

 Extensions:
 Sun moving (press L to toggle sun animation) - drawSun() in Sun